 - Blatant in soap opera spoof Young Doctors in Love.

-- And it's not only the boom mike, the hand and head of the boom mike operator appear in the shot too, leading to the page quote.
+- Dolemite: The boom mike is often visible, and even the hand and head of the boom mike operator appear in the shot too.

 - Happens once in Incident At Loch Ness.
 It's not clear if it was intentional or a happy accident, though; the movie's a Mockumentary, so it's easy to justify it as being part of the film crew.